 Competitor analysis can reveal insights that are not yet actionable for the marketing team but will be appreciated in the sales department, for example.
 Needless to say, any intelligence is invaluable for executives.

-Think of those colleagues who could benefit from your findings and don’t hesitate to share the report with them.
+Think of those colleagues who could benefit from your findings and don’t hesitate to share your competitor analysis report with them.

-If you are halfway through your marketing campaign, and it doesn't show brilliant results (compared to competitors), don’t be afraid of making tweaks or even rethinking the entire strategy.
-This is why you do competitor analysis — to discover greener fields and move to them as quickly as you can.
+If you’re halfway through your marketing campaign and, compared to rivals, it isn’t producing great results, don’t be afraid of making tweaks or even rethinking the entire strategy.
+At the end of the day, this is why you do competitor research: to discover greener fields and move to them as quickly as possible.